logonlabs/logonlabs-php/README.md

 ```
 ---
 ### PHP Only Workflow
-The following workflow is required if you're using a php to process all transaction requests.
-If this does not apply to you please refer to the SSO Login QuickStart section.
+The following workflow is required if you're using php to process all transaction requests.
+If this does not apply to you, please refer to the SSO Login QuickStart section.
 #### Step 1 - StartLogin
-This call begins the Logon Labs managed SSO process.
+This call begins the LogonLabs managed SSO process.
 The `client_data` property is optional and is used to pass any data that is required after validating the request.
-The `client_encryption_key` property is optionally passed if the application requires encrypting any data that is passed between the front and back ends of it's infrastructure.
-The `tags`property is an Array of type Tag which is a simple object representing a key/value pair.
+The `client_encryption_key` property is optionally passed if the application requires encrypting any data that is passed between the front and back ends of its infrastructure.
+The `tags` property is an Array of type Tag which is a simple object representing a key/value pair.
 The `redirect` is a key to allow auto-redirect or return a url for server redirection.
 ```php
 <?php
 use LogonLabs\IdentityProviders as IdentityProviders;